-Water moves from areas of high relative humidity to areas of lower relative humidity.
+You have already learned about osmosis and water movement.
+Another way to think of this is that water moves from areas of high relative humidity to areas of lower relative humidity.
 Inside a leaf, the relative humidity between cells approaches 100%.
-When the stomata open, water vapors inside the leaf rush out forming a bubble of higher humidity around the stomata on the outside of the leaf.
+When the stomata open, water vapors inside the leaf rush out, forming a "bubble" of higher humidity around the stomata on the outside of the leaf.

 The difference in relative humidity around the stomata and adjacent air regulates transpiration rates and pulls water up through the xylem tissues.
 Transpiration peaks under hot dry and/or windy conditions.
 When the supply of water from the roots is inadequate, the stomata close, photosynthesis shuts down, and plants can wilt.
+[Figure 1]